inometa/HINTS_Cancer_Project/Document files/Notes.md

 - Try to meet our project mentor to establish initial communication and get suggestions for possible questions to work on.

 > **Next meeting**: _Monday, 5/20/2024 at 1pm Eastern time_.

+## May 21, 2024 (Zoom meeting with Greg, our Project mentor)
+After describing the data we have and the Python explorations done, the meeting with Greg had these as the main takeaways:

+- Dealing with missing data: input value that doesn’t bias other estimates.
+Use regression model to get more, KNN also (Pankaj), also input the median value (which doesn’t) cause bias
+- Matplotlib and Seaborn can be used to get good graphics for descriptive statistics of our data.
+- It was observed that most of our variables are categorical, and the ML methods we employ will have to be suited for categorical data
+- Non-categorical variables can be converted to a categorical variable with dummy variables
+- About looking for variables/features to focus on:
+> Try logistic regression with all variables and what will come out as the most predictive features.
+> If you have specific questions, just select the most relevant features  to help reduce the dimension
+> Can we ask more questions, not focusing on cancer but figuring out what more will be outward?
+> How does the health care info tech data break down
+> Maybe do feature selection / automatically select feature — forward …
+> Scikit-Learn has feature selection methods https://scikit-learn.org/stable/api/sklearn.feature_selection.html#module-sklearn.feature_selection
+> Recursive elimination: Do some dimension reduction
+> Focus on narrowing down your questions and selecting variables
+> What is balanced data, and when is it considered an issue?
+- Todos:
+> Do a simple (logistic) regression model that is easy to explain and analyze.
+> Compare that to a more advanced ML model (whichever is appropriate)
+> Finish up with exploratory data analysis
+- Last notes:
+> Greg won’t be available to meet after May 31, 2024
+> Need to suggest meeting again in two days at a time that works for all members of the group.

+@Pankaz, please add anything else I forgot to note down.